swcarpentry/training-course/_submissions/round-12/0/2015-02-09-about-alex-wiltschko.md

 When away from the lab bench or the computer keyboard, I enjoy landscape photography, playing squash, and practicing billiards.

-*What I found hardest about using Git the first time was...*
+*What I found hardest about using Git the first time was...* that certain operations felt irreversible.
+For instance, if you add a file to be committed, it's not clear how to un-add that file.
+The reverse of many (most?) operations in git are completely separate operations with large impedance mismatches, in terms of complexity and thought required to execute properly.